mikicz/ucl-photonics-oss-talks/oss.md

 - *In general*, the default is the "global environment"

 ---

-# Dependency management with virtual environments (Python)
+# Dependency management with virtual environments
 ## Problems with global environment

 - The system itself uses Python from global environment